 Keep in mind that you can UNDO whatever you have done by pressing Control/Command+Z or by going to the menu bar above and pressing Edit>Undo.
 If you should have to go back more than one step Control/Command+Z won’t do it for you.
 This command shortcut will only go back one step.
 To go back go to Edit>Stepback and press this as much as you have to do undo what you change your mind about.

 On the Apricot Picker photo, I added the Levels Filter first and then used the Healing Brush to fix the little dots and artifacts.
 This worked fine but it didn’t work to try to use the Clone Tool on my photo under the Levels Filter.
-I had to click the eyeball to make the Level’s Filter invisible while I worked on the Photo with the Clone Tool and then turn the Levels Filter back on when I was done.
+If you need to use the Clone Tool to heal larger areas than the Healing Brush can handle do it first and then adjust the Levels.
+I had to click the eyeball to make the Level’s Filter invisible while I worked on the photo with the Clone Tool and then turn the Levels Filter back on when I was done.

-After adjusting the Army photo’s Levels I noticed that the photo had a distinct sepia tone and I decided to leave it.
 After adjusting the Apricot Pickers photo’s Levels I noticed that the photo was very yellowed so I made one more adjustment.
 You will notice in the Levels Window there are three little eyedroppers.
 I only use these on black and white photos.
 I clicked on the white eyedropper and took it to a place on the photo that I felt should be the whitest white.
 In this case that was the middle girl’s dress.
 I clicked on the whitest part of her dress and the whole photo lightened up.
-Then I chose the black eyedropper and moved it to a place on the photo with the blackest black, in this case the shadow behind the right girl, and clicked.
+Then I chose the black eyedropper and moved it to a place on the photo with the blackest black, in this case, the shadow behind the right girl, and clicked.
 The darks and lights became more balanced and the yellowing went away.
 If you don’t like what this did, you can always Undo or press cancel.

 I heard an artist telling about how she posted her art on Facebook and six months later found quite by accident a large billboard advertisement using her artwork in another country she was visiting.
 Pilfering has become a pass-time.